 We will celebrate the many achievements of our graduating

-Commencement ceremony is the highlight of the fall semester for the
+The Commencement ceremony is the highlight of the winter semester

-University community, and we are looking forward to celebrating
+for the University community, and we are looking forward to

-this wonderful event with you.
-Please review carefully the
+celebrating this wonderful event with you.
+Please review

-information on this website in preparation for Commencement weekend
+carefully the information on this website in preparation for

-and retain all information for reference as the event draws
+Commencement weekend and retain all information for reference as

-ceremony by announcing the name of each graduate.
-Although
+announcing the name of each graduate.
+Although this tradition

-this tradition takes time, the special recognition of each graduate
+takes time, the special recognition of each graduate symbolizes

-university.
-It communicates value and affection for each
+communicates value and affection for each individual and

-individual and family.
-Accordingly, graduates and members of
+family.
+Accordingly, graduates and members of the audience are

 Professional photographers will be present